helmwave/docs/docs/examples/oci-public/README.md

 # OCI public

-This example demonstrate how to use public repositories with ghcr.io
+This example demonstrates how to use public repositories with `ghcr.io`

 `cat helmwave.yml`